Artis Lane

-Artis Lane (born Artis Shreve) is a Black Canadian sculptor and painter.
+Artis Lane (born Artis Shreve) is a Canadian sculptor and painter.
 Her bronze bust of Sojourner Truth is on display in Emancipation Hall at the Capitol Visitor Center in Washington, D.C.
 It was unveiled in 2009, and was the first statue in the Capitol to represent an African-American woman.
-Lane's sculpture of Rosa Parks is on display in the Oval Office of President Biden.
+Lane's sculpture of Rosa Parks was on display in the Oval Office during the presidency of Joe Biden.

 Personal life

 Artis Lane was born in North Buxton, a small town near Chatham in Ontario, Canada, in a community largely populated by the descendants of slaves who emigrated to Canada on the Underground Railroad.
 At two years old her family moved to Ann Arbor, Michigan, where she started developing her interests in drawing and painting.
 Upon graduating high school, she received a scholarship to attend the Ontario College of Art in Toronto, Ontario.
 After receiving her degree, she moved to Detroit, Michigan, newly married to her husband, journalist Bill Lane.
 While there, she continued her education at the Cranbrook Academy of Art.